 - Who is it for?

-For The Dev Playbook site, this meant:
+For The Dev Playbook site, this meant working through:

 - A vision statement defining the site's purpose